monk-after-90s/createActiveTask2List/README.md

-# create_active_task_to_list
+# createActiveTask2List

-Create asyncio.Task instance to a list, until it is done.
+Create asyncio.Task instance to the target list, in which tasks are reserved until they are done.